 At the corner of Donker Curtiusstraat and Van Hallstraat in Amsterdam, we created the surprising transformation of a prominent, 1964 office building.
 In the new DC Van Hall, we introduce studio housing for graduates and students, which together with creative workplaces and small-scale entrepreneurs bring new life to the surrounding Staatsliedenbuurt neighbourhood.

 Designed by Ae.G. and J.D.
-Postma, the 1964 Westerpark Industry and Trade building added variation then to the existing industrial buildings along Kostverlorenvaart, with its office function, sizeable volume and curtain wall facades.
-Since then, the U-shaped complex forms a cluster together with the Graficolor and Wodan buildings (former pre-war factories which are now both heritage-listed) that turns the building inwards from the street.
-Due to the bad condition of the building from a technical and energy perspective, this required an extensive renovation; De Key initiated the change in function from offices into housing.
+Postma, the Westerpark Industry and Trade building added variation to the existing industrial buildings along Kostverlorenvaart, with its office function, volume and light curtain wall facades.
+Since then, the U-shaped complex forms a cluster together with the Graficolor and Wodan buildings – former pre-war factories which are now both heritage-listed – that turns the building inwards from the street.
+Due to the bad condition of the building from a technical and energy perspective, an extensive renovation was required.

 We gave the building a new life, reimagining its history and structuralist elements and bringing them together with surprising housing and ventures.

 In the design, the original building is still recognisable in several ways.
 We revived the existing concrete structure by making it visible and contrasting it with both the new facade and the soft materialisation of the interior.
 The three-part building composition has been preserved, and the original canopy covering the adjacent pavements has also been recreated.
 The metal, coated facade elements make a contemporary gesture, yet subtly reflect the industrial past.

 A green space for residents and neighbours now exists on the site of the original stony car park at the core of the volume.
 The restaurant at the base also has a terrace on this side.
 The shop windows that used to face the street have been reinterpreted with new floor-to-ceiling glass walls.